 We continue to support laws requiring drivers to slow down and move over while passing an emergency vehicle that is stopped with lights flashing and believe all drivers should be held responsible for their driving and guard against distractions from cell phones and other such devices.
-We strongly support technology that enhances the visibility of vehicles, school buses, construction, farm equipment, rail cars, bicycles, motorcycles, trucks, etc. The National Grange supports increased aviation safety for all onboard.
+We strongly support technology that enhances the visibility of vehicles, school buses, construction, farm equipment, rail cars, bicycles, motorcycles, trucks, etc. We also encourage walkers, joggers, bicyclists, etc. to wear reflective high visibility clothing.
+The National Grange supports increased aviation safety for all onboard.

 National Grange supports the designation of English as our national language and thus believe that all road and highway signage should be printed only in English.

-National Grange urges all states have the same criteria/standards for Commercial Driver's License (CDL) drivers.
+National Grange urges all states have the same criteria/standards for Commercial Drivers License (CDL) drivers.